Octave Chanute: Aviation pioneer

 Chanute corresponded with many aviation pioneers, including Otto Lilienthal, Louis Pierre Mouillard, Gabriel Voisin, John J. Montgomery, Louis Blériot, Ferdinand Ferber, Lawrence Hargrave, and Alberto Santos Dumont.
 In 1897, he started a correspondence with British aviator Percy Pilcher.
 Following Chanute's ideas, Pilcher built a triplane, but he was killed in a glider crash in October 1899 before he could attempt to fly it.

-In 1900, Wilbur Wright read Progress in Flying Machines and contacted Chanute.
-Chanute helped to publicize the Wright brothers' work and provided consistent encouragement, visiting their camp near Kitty Hawk, North Carolina, in 1901, 1902, and 1903.
+In 1899, Wilbur Wright read Progress in Flying Machines and contacted Chanute in May 1900.
+Chanute helped to publicize the Wright brothers' work and provided input and consistent encouragement, visiting their camp near Kitty Hawk, North Carolina, in 1901, 1902, and 1903.
 The Wrights and Chanute exchanged hundreds of letters between 1900 and 1910.

 Chanute freely shared his knowledge about aviation with anyone who was interested, and expected others to do the same.
 He encouraged colleagues to patent their inventions.
 His open approach led to friction with the Wright brothers, who believed their ideas about aircraft control were unique and refused to share them.
 Chanute did not believe that the Wright flying machine patent, premised on wing warping, could be enforced and said so publicly, including a newspaper interview in which he said, "I admire the Wrights.
 I feel friendly toward them for the marvels they have achieved, but you can easily gauge how I feel concerning their attitude at present by the remark I made to Wilbur Wright recently.
 I told him I was sorry to see they were suing other experimenters and abstaining from entering the contests and competitions in which other men are brilliantly winning laurels.
 I told him that in my opinion they are wasting valuable time over lawsuits which they ought to concentrate in their work.
 Personally, I do not think that the courts will hold that the principle underlying the warping tips can be patented."
 The friendship was still impaired when Chanute died, but Wilbur Wright attended Chanute's memorial service at the family's home.
 Wright wrote a eulogy that was read at the Aero Club meeting in January 1911.

 When the Aero Club of Illinois was founded on February 10, 1910, Chanute was its first president until his death.